patel-sarvesh/PickMySolar/README.md

 ## Development server

+There are two local server you need to run one for frontend and another for json server

+## To Run FrontEnd
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## To Run Json Server
+Run `npm run server` for a dev server.
+Navigate to `http://localhost:3000/`.
+The app will automatically reload if you change any of the source files.

+## Editing
+On Profile page you can upload profile as well as cover image which will get store to json too.

 ## Code scaffolding